opentelekomcloud/python-otcextensions/doc/source/install/index.rst

    $ sudo yum update
    $ sudo yum install gcc python3 python3-dev python3-pip python3-venv openssl-devel

 A virtual environment seperates your installed packages from other libraries and should be used as well.
-You can name the virtual environment on your own desires, in our example it is: "os-dev".
-The second command will switch on "os-dev":
+You can name the virtual environment on your own desires, in our example it is: "venv".
+The second command will switch on "venv":

 .. code-block:: bash

-   $ python3 -m venv os-dev
+   $ python3 -m venv venv
    $ source os-dev/bin/activate

 Now, install all libraries and programs at once with the Python package manager pip.
 The library wheel caches the built artifacts:

 .. code-block:: bash

-   $ pip install wheel openstacksdk otcextensions openstackclient
+   $ pip install otcextensions openstackclient

 Installation from Github sources